jnwhiteh/go-luapatterns/README.md

     equivalent Lua program due to differences in array indexing (start will be -1) and slices.
 In order to get the substring of a pattern match, you can take `str[startIndex:endIndex]`.
+  * The `Replace` function is the string-only version of gsub.
+There is currently no function/table lookup equivalent.

 ## Known Issues

   * Position captures are not currently implemented, as I am unsure how to return those values to the caller.
+  * The frontier pattern %f is not working properly

 ## Resources
   * [Lua 5.1 Reference Manual][2]